Lottery System 2/31: A Probability Study

 • Each number 01 - 31 had a fair share of being a bottom number (see column Bot).

 • Twelve numbers never made it on top.
-These are: 5, 6, 8, 12, 13, 18, 20, 24, 26, 27, 29, 31.
+These were: 5, 6, 8, 12, 13, 18, 20, 24, 26, 27, 29, 31.
 These numbers either won only once, twice or 3 times for every period calculated.

 • Nineteen lotto numbers made it to the top.
 Among the top numbers, only 10 and 16 reached 9 winnings; while 3, 4, 21, 22, and 25 reached 8 winnings.
 The rest garnered 7 wins.
 These top numbers are those shown under the columns 9, 8, 7.